starling021/ehtools/README.md

     ehtools in the applications and clicking on it!
 I mean ehtools application allows users to run ehtools via the application!

-There are two ways how to setup ehtools application.
+There are two ways how to setup ehtools application:

 ## Using the installer